Access hours of meditones music inside the Sanctuary with your FREE trial today!

 That’s ok.
 We are all unique and the way we process stress is extremely individual.

-So if dysregulation is the foundation of chronic stress, anxiety and exhaustion, it means that regulation is the key to wellbeing.
+So if dysregulation is the foundation of chronic stress, anxiety and overwhelm, it means that regulation is the key to wellbeing.

 To overcome anxiety, you need to help your nervous system become more regulated.